 It is important to recognise the marked difference between investing in gold versus investing in silver.
 Silver tends to be far more volatile than gold, as its value is closely tied to the industrial supply and demand for it, particularly as part of innovative technologies.

-Many electrical appliances, industrial machines and even medical devices use, and these products are in high demand in large economies such as China and other nations in the East.
-This makes it a desirable commodity, which can drive up the price of silver depending on market demands.
+Many electrical appliances, industrial machines and even medical devices use silver, and these products are in high demand in large economies such as China and other nations in the East.
+This makes silver a desirable commodity, which can drive up the price depending on market demands.

 There are also many different ways to invest in silver.
 Like gold, you can buy physical silver coins and bars.
-However, if you prefer getting exposure to commodities without having to actually own the metal, then you would likely prefer a silver ETF.
+However, if you prefer getting exposure to commodities without having to actually own the metal, then you’ll likely prefer a silver exchange-traded fund (ETF).
 You can also invest in listed companies that are currently mining silver.

 Can investing in silver offer dividends?

-Just a few of the silver and precious metals mining companies that may pay dividends include Fresnillo PLC, Pan American Silver Corp and Wheaton Precious Metals.
+Just a few of the silver and precious metals mining companies that may pay dividends include Fresnillo plc, Pan American Silver Corporation and Wheaton Precious Metals.

 How is the silver market performing?